cuth/html-lines/README.md

 Bleed is used to extend lines half the width of the stroke on each end.

 ### LINES.redraw
-Recalculates anchor positions and changes line position and size and angle
+Recalculates anchor positions and changes line position, size and angle.
 ```js
 LINES.redraw();
 ```